Python Learning Path for Professionals: The 4-Phase Plan

 By the time you finish this phase, you should be comfortable taking an existing codebase, opening it in Claude Code, and shipping a meaningful change to it.
 Not just generating code from scratch.
 The harder skill, and the one that pays, is improving real systems.

-Time commitment: roughly 30 hours of project work, depending on scope.
+Scope: roughly 30 guided hours of project work, depending on what you choose to build.

-The students who finish on this timeline are the ones who treat the 3 hours per week as non-negotiable.
+The students who finish the sequence are the ones who treat their weekly session as non-negotiable.
 The ones who try to make it up in bursts almost always drop off in Phase 2.

 Which single variable decides who finishes?